spryker/spryker-docs/docs/pbc/all/miscellaneous/202410.0/third-party-integrations/open-ai/integrate-openai.md

 ---

-This document describes how to install the OpenAI.
+This document describes how to integrate OpenAI.
 This integration enables other functionalities to use AI.

-## Install feature core

-Follow the steps below to install the OpenAi module core.

-### Prerequisites
+## Prerequisites

 Install the required features: